GLAM-Workbench/glam-data-list/readme.md

 * [Search the harvested datasets using Datasette on Glitch](https://ozglam-datasets.glitch.me/data/glam-datasets)
 * [Visualise the contents of datasets using the GLAM CSV Explorer](https://glam-workbench.github.io/csv-explorer/)
-* [Search for names across GLAM indexes](https://glam-workbench.net/name-search/) – aggregated search across 196 datasets, containing 9.3 million rows of data
+* [Search for names across GLAM indexes](https://glam-workbench.net/name-search/) – aggregated search across 253 datasets, containing more than 9 million rows of data

 ## GLAM data portals & repositories